 • Saturday Morning (June 7): Canada Cup Middle – Kelowna Nordic

-• Saturday Afternoon (June 7): Mass Start or Relay – Kelowna Nordic
+• Saturday Afternoon (June 7): Mass Start Race – Kelowna Nordic

 • Sunday (June 8): Canada Cup Long – Thunder Mountain